 One downside of living in La Pryor, however, is that residents on average have to contend with a long commute, spending on average 33.97 minutes every day commuting to work.

-Being a small town, La Pryor does not have a public transit system used by locals to get to and from work.
+La Pryor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of La Pryor has a very low overall level of education: only 7.48% of people over 25 hold a 4-year college degree or higher.
+The citizens of La Pryor have a very low rate of college education: just 7.48% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in La Pryor in 2022 was $19,914, which is low income relative to Texas and the nation.
 This equates to an annual income of $79,656 for a family of four.
 However, La Pryor contains both very wealthy and poor people as well.